 Jesus, who knew the heart of Peter, was not saying that Peter, the movable and unstable stone, would be the immovable rock upon which the Church would be built.
-Rather, it would be built upon Jesus and it was this truth that Peter had affirmed what he said to Jesus, "You are the Christ, the Son of the living God," (Matt.
+Rather, it would be built upon Jesus; and it was this truth that Peter had affirmed what he said to Jesus, "You are the Christ, the Son of the living God.
+(Matt.
 16:16).
-This is consistent with scripture elsewhere where the term rock is sometimes used in reference of God, but never of a man.
+This is consistent with scripture elsewhere where the term rock is sometimes used in reference to God but never of a man.

 - Deut.
 32:4, "The Rock!
 His work is perfect, for all His ways are just; a God of faithfulness and without injustice."

 - 2 Sam.
 22:2-3, "The Lord is my rock and my fortress and my deliverer; 3 My God, my rock, in whom I take refuge."

 - Psalm 18:31, "And who is a rock, except our God."